JRBP to Host Community Open House

 The 1193 acres that now comprise the preserve have a rich historical legacy that will also be featured during the open house.
 Prior to the arrival of Spanish explorers, Muwekma Ohlone encampments and villages were numerous.
 After Spanish contact, ranching and timber operations eventually proliferated, and the town of Searsville grew only to be abandoned once Searsville Dam was completed in 1892.

 Everyone is welcome to attend the family-friendly Jasper Ridge Biological Preserve Open House.
 The event is free, but a ticket which can be obtained at EVENTBRITE - JRBP OPEN HOUSE TICKET is required.
 Please note that pets are not allowed and smoking is prohibited throughout the preserve, including outdoors.

 Parking will only be available off-site at 2882 Sand Hill Road in Menlo Park, just east of the Sand Hill exit off of 280, about two miles from the preserve.
+We encourage taking public transport to the parking site as the lot may fill up.
 Shuttle buses will run between the parking area and the preserve beginning at 9:30 a.m.
-Limited ADA parking will be available on-site at the preserve (located at 4001 Sand Hill Road, Woodside) by prior reservation, which can be made here: JRBP OPEN HOUSE TICKET.
 Bicyclists can come directly to the preserve, where limited bike parking will be available.